Build-Week-Kickstarter-Success-PT/BE/README.md

 **Status 200 - Success**

-> Return an array campaigns if the user has any
+> Returns an array of campaigns

 ```
 [